Prep Time5 mins

 Sfouf (Lebanese Turmeric Cake)

 - Preheat the oven to 375F.
-Spread 1 tablespoon of tahini paste in an 8x10 rectangle baking pan or a round 8x8. ** You can use cooking spray or butter instead of tahini.
+Spread 1 tablespoon of tahini paste in an 9x13 inches rectangle baking pan or a round 12x2 inches if you prefer the sfouf a bit thinner. ** You can use cooking spray or butter instead of tahini.

 - In a large bowl, add the flour, fine semolina, course semolina, baking powder, turmeric and sugar and mix well using a whisk.